nand2mario/snestang/doc/installation.md

-# SNESTang Installation Instructions
+# SNESTang/NESTang Installation Instructions

-This is a step-by-step guide to install SNESTang 0.6 and later versions for the following FPGA boards.
+This is a step-by-step guide to install SNESTang 0.6, NESTang 0.9 and later versions for the following FPGA boards.

 * **Sipeed Tang Primer 25K dock**.
 This setup also requires Sipeed Tang SDRAM module, Sipeed Tang DVI pmod, TF-Card pmod and DS2x2 pmod.
 * **Sipeed Tang Nano 20K**, along with game controllers and adapter boards sold by Sipeed.
-* **Sipeed Tang Mega 138K Pro dock**, along with Tang SDRAM module and DS2x2 pmod.
+* **Sipeed Tang Mega 138K Pro dock** (only for SNESTang), along with Tang SDRAM module and DS2x2 pmod.

 You also need a Windows computer, Dualshock 2 controllers and a MicroSD card.